yulang/yulang.github.io/z_etc.markdown

 ![Mochi](img/mochi.jpg)

-I am the father of a 2-year-old Akita.
+I am a proud dog parent of my 2-year-old Akita.
 I love hiking and traveling with my dog.

 ## Badminton

 I was professionally trained for five years when I was in elementary school and middle school.
-I won Men's Single Champion in Uchicago 2019 tournament, and Men's Doubles Champion in Northwestern 2017 tournament.
+I won the Men's Single Champion in Uchicago 2019 tournament, and the Men's Doubles Champion in Northwestern 2017 tournament.

 ## Blog

-I sometimes blog on Medium [@timur-yu](https://timur-yu.medium.com).
+I sometimes blog at Medium [@timur-yu](https://timur-yu.medium.com).